xen-project/xen/docs/misc/xen-command-line.markdown

 In this mode, the kernel and initrd passed as modules to the hypervisor are constructed into a plain unprivileged PV domain.

-### shim\_mem (x86)
-> `= List of ( min:<size> | max:<size> | <size> )`

-Set the amount of memory that xen-shim uses.
-Only has effect if pv-shim mode is enabled.
-Note that this value accounts for the memory used by the shim itself plus the free memory slack given to the shim for runtime allocations.

-* `min:<size>` specifies the minimum amount of memory.
-Ignored if greater than max.
-* `max:<size>` specifies the maximum amount of memory.
-* `<size>` specifies the exact amount of memory.
-Overrides both min and max.

-By default, the amount of free memory slack given to the shim for runtime usage is 1MB.

 ### rcu-idle-timer-period-ms
 > `= <integer>`